-- a) contexts for interior design practice. - b) impact of aregional and global market on design practices.2 - c) breadth and depth of interior design's impact and value. - d) components of business practice.4
+- a) contexts for interior design practice. - b) impact of regional and global markets on design practices. - c) breadth and depth of interior design's impact and value. - d) components and responsibilities of business practice.

-- e) types of professional business formations. - f) elements of project management. - g) instruments of service-such as contract documents, transmittals, schedules, budgets, and specifications.
-TM - h) professional ethics and conduct.
-87
+- e) types of professional business formations.

+- f) elements of project management.

+- g) Instruments of Service.

+- h) professional ethics and conduct.8